 - having high blood pressure

 Esophageal spasms are painful but otherwise not harmful.
-Treatments are available to help a person with esophageal spasms manage and prevent their symptoms.
+Treatments are available to help people with esophageal spasms manage and prevent their symptoms.

 Avoiding triggers and making lifestyle changes are often the recommended way to treat and prevent esophageal spasms.

-It is also essential for someone with this condition to treat any underlying conditions, such as depression, anxiety, or GERD.
+It is also essential for someone with this condition to treat any underlying conditions that may be contributing, such as depression, anxiety, or GERD.